Venafi/vcert/README-PLAYBOOK.md

     ```sh
     vcert run -f path/to/my/playbook.yaml
     ```
-3. Setup a cronjob (or Windows scheduled task) to execute the playbook on a regular basis (usually daily) Sample cronjob entry:
+3. Set up a cronjob (or Windows scheduled task) to execute the playbook on a regular basis (usually daily).
+Sample cronjob entry:
     ```
     0 23 * * *     /usr/bin/sudo /usr/local/bin/vcert run -f ~/playbook.yaml >> /var/log/vcert-playbook.log 2>&1
     ```
 > **Recommended**: For a detailed walkthrough for automating certificate lifecycle management using a VCert Playbook for NGINX, check out the guide on [Dev Central](https://developer.venafi.com/tlsprotectcloud/docs/vcert-auto-cert-mgt-using-tlspc)!

 ## Usage

 VCert run playbook functionality is invoked using the `vcert run` command with additional arguments:
 ```sh
 vcert run [OPTIONAL ARGUMENTS]
 ```
 For example, the following command will execute the playbook in ./path/to/my/playbook.yaml with debug output enabled:
 ```sh
 vcert run --file path/to/my/playbook.yaml --debug
 ```

 ### VCert playbook arguments
 The following arguments are available with the `vcert run` command: